williamgilpin/howto/howto_github.md

 ## Deprecated: connecting a new computer to GitHub using password authentication

+These instructions no longer work, now that GitHub dropped support for password authentication.

-(Old) To use traditional authentication, in Terminal,
+To use traditional authentication, in Terminal,

     git config --global user.name github_username
     git config --global user.email my_email@email.com